-- The need to educate potential customers about our product and service capabilities; - Our customers' budgetary constraints and timing of their budget cycles; - Delays caused by time-consuming internal review processes customary with potential customers including large governments agencies and institutions in the defense industry; and - Long sales cycles may increase the risk that our financial resources are exhausted before we are able to generate significant revenue.
+- The need to educate potential customers about our product and service capabilities; - Our customers' budgetary constraints and timing of their budget cycles; - Delays caused by time-consuming internal review processes customary with potential customers including large governments agencies and institutions in the defense industry; and - · Long sales cycles may increase the risk that our financial resources are exhausted before we are able to generate significant revenue.

-In addition, potential customers of our products include local, state, federal and foreign government authorities.
-Sales to government authorities can be extensive and unpredictable.
+In addition, potential customers of our products include local, state, federal and foreign government agencies, as well as institutions in the defense industry.
+Sales processes to government authorities can be extensive and unpredictable.
 Government authorities generally have complex budgeting, purchasing, and regulatory processes that govern their capital spending, and their spending is likely to be adversely impacted by economic conditions.
 In addition, in many instances, sales to government authorities may require field trials and may be delayed by the time it takes for government officials to evaluate multiple competing bids, negotiate terms, and award contracts.

 For these reasons, the sales cycle associated with our products is subject to a number of significant risks that are beyond our control.
-Consequently, if customer orders are not realized or delayed, our revenues and results of operations could be materially and adversely affected.
+Consequently, if customer orders are delayed or not realized, our revenues and results of operations could be materially and adversely affected.